TITLE 89: SOCIAL SERVICES

 c) Persons convicted in state or federal court of misrepresenting an address to receive assistance from programs funded by a federal TANF grant, Title XIX, the Food Stamp Act of 1977, or the Supplemental Security Income program in two or more states is ineligible to participate in the Illinois TANF program for a ten-year period beginning with the date of the conviction.

 d) Probation and parole violators are not eligible.

 e) Fugitive felons are not eligible.

-f) Family members of the persons ineligible under subsections (a) through (e) of this Section may be eligible, unless the ineligible person is the only child in the family.
-In considering eligibility and the amount of assistance for such family members, the income and resources of the ineligible person are considered available to them.
+f) Family members of the persons ineligible under subsections (a) through (e) may be eligible, unless the ineligible person is the only child in the family.
+In considering eligibility and the amount of assistance for these family members, the income of the ineligible person is considered available to them.

 (Source: Amended at 38 Ill.
 Reg.
 4441, effective January 29, 2014)